In this review, we will take a Sky Express flight from Athens (ATH) to Naxos (JNX) on an ATR 42-500 turboprop.

 Flight GQ400 – ATR 42-500 – Economy class, seat 12A

 Flight time: 0h40m – Distance: 98 miles

 I always enjoy boarding turboprop flights from remote gates as it is usually much more leisurely than the big shuffle of passengers at the gate when boarding a larger aircraft through a jet bridge.

 A factor which definitely helps is that the overhead storage bins of the ATR 42 are small and can basically only fit a rucksack or laptop bag, so there is less of a race to be on board first in order to secure bin space given that any carry-on baggage allowed on board would easily fit under your seat as well.

-If you have a large trolley as carry-on bag, you have to gate check it at the boarding gate or aircraft, so carefully take not of the precise rules for cabin luggage when booking your ticket.
+If you have a large trolley as carry-on bag, you have to gate check it at the boarding gate or aircraft, so do take note of the precise rules for cabin luggage when booking your ticket.
 These are clearly written on the Sky Express website and are partly dependent on the booking class of your ticket.

 Given that I was seated in the last row of the plane, I waited on the tarmac until all other passengers had boarded, snapping some pictures of the plane and other surrounding aircraft in the meanwhile.

 ATR 42-500 cabin

 As I wrote before, there are 48 seats in total on the Sky Express ATR 42-500.
 As boarding is solely done through the back door, you are best off selecting a seat towards the back of the plane if you want to be among the first to leave the aircraft upon arrival.

 Seats towards the back tend to be more quiet as well, as the seats in front of the propeller tend to be more noise-prone.
 Another advantage in my opinion is that the views are better if you have a window seat in one of the back rows as the views from the seats closer to the wing are obstructed by the propeller blades.